|

 2: Cleaning the inside

-If you’re getting coleman spa error code e02, it’s likely because the inside of the spa isn’t clean.
+If you’re getting Coleman spa error code e02, it’s likely because the inside of the spa isn’t clean.
 Follow these steps to clean the inside of your Coleman Saluspa and get it back up and running:

 • 1.
 Drain the water from your spa.